• Skip to primary navigation

 Why are my cake pops falling off the stick?

 Less is more when it comes to cake pops.
 Keep the frosting and chocolate on the lighter side.
-You can always add in more if needed, but cannot take it away.
+You can always add in more if needed, but you cannot take it away.

 Check out the recipe for the Valentine's Day cake pops below and have a great day full of love!
 XOXO